‘Sounds of Space’

 St Swithin’s Day Storm

-The ‘sounds of space’ recorded during a geomagnetic storm appear on an exciting new album by Letters from Mouse featuring Dr Nigel Meredith.
+The ‘sounds of space’ recorded during a geomagnetic storm appear on the album by Letters from Mouse featuring Dr Nigel Meredith.
 In this album, Steven Anderson, aka Letters From Mouse, takes us on a journey through the various stages of the storm, using raw and processed space ‘sounds’ from the Halley VLF receiver.
 The processed sounds form the bedrock of the album and were created by running the VLF recordings as samples into his modular system, resulting in some weird and wonderful electronic music.
 The music is accompanied by a voiceover by Nigel Meredith explaining the space ‘sounds’, and, more generally, space weather and its potential impacts on the performance of technology in orbit and on Earth.
 The storm itself, which peaked on St Swithin’s Day (15thJuly) in 2012, was accompanied by some sustained and enhanced chorus emissions and the gradual acceleration of electrons to relativistic energies at geostationary orbit, potentially increasing the risk to communications satellites operating in this region.
 The album, St Swithin’s Day Storm, was released by Subexotic Records on 24th February, 2023.

 Music from St Swithin’s Day Storm has featured on Radio Dark Tunnel, The Dark Train (MA#46 and MA#49) on Warminster Community Radio and The Space is the Place Radio Show (26-01-23 and 02-02-23) on Cando FM.

-The ‘sounds of space’ feature in a new sciart composition entitled P1anets by Steev, a technologist with a penchant for combining art and science in myriad ways, often uncovering hidden patterns or unlikely coincidences.
+The ‘sounds of space’ also feature in a sciart composition entitled P1anets by Steev, a technologist with a penchant for combining art and science in myriad ways, often uncovering hidden patterns or unlikely coincidences.
 Previously, he created “Symphony No.1 in C# minor“, an entire work based around the single idea of asynchronous timing.
 He lives in Cambridge, surrounded by too many books.

 Research Station